-3.10 The Balance Sheet statement sets out the financial position of the Norfolk Records Committee at 31 March 2010.
-The statement shows the net current assets employed and reserves at the Joint Committee's disposal.
+3.10 The Balance Sheet statement sets out the financial position of the Norfolk Joint Museums and Archaeology Committee at 31 March 2010.
+The statement shows the reserves at the Joint Committee's disposal and net current assets employed.
 The Joint Committee does not hold any fixed assets.